gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I---" Gumption started.

-"Put it up against the stuff in the water,"
+"Put it against the stuff in the water,"
 Maddy improvised hastily.
 "So it won't move around any more."

 "A sensible stratagem," the bot said approvingly.
-"Allow me."
-One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against its downstream side, then back picking up others and adding them to the pile.
+One leg whirred quietly with each step as the bot walked back to the sunken machinery and wedged the rock against its downstream side, then began picking up others and adding them to the pile.

 Gumption nudged Maddy.
 "Look," he whispered.
-A black rectangle the size of Shaper Leaf's treasured dictionary had been welded on the bot's back.
+A black rectangle the size of Commander Leaf's treasured dictionary was welded onto the bot's back.
 The setting sun's reflection showed the dent where the runaway solar panel had struck it, bending it out of shape just enough to let water reach its innards.
 The little dish antenna that sprouted from its top